unm-idi/code-challenge/README.md

 - You may use any programming language you'd like, though python or ruby are preferred.
 - Refrain from using any external libraries or code.
 - As cool as ChatGPT is, please don't use it to write code for you.
-- If you have any questions about the problem definition or the data itself, feel free to contact us at idi@unm.edu
+- If you have any questions about the problem definition or the data, feel free to contact us at idi@unm.edu

 ## Course Prerequisite Data
-In order to complete the above tasks, this repository includes a file,`course_data.json`, that contains prerequisite requirements for a handful of courses.
-The root object contains keys that represent a course code, and the value is an object specifying the requirements.
+In order to complete the above tasks, this repository includes a file,`data/prerequisites.json` that contain prerequisite requirements for several courses.
+The root object contains keys that represent a course code, and the value is an object specifying that course's prerequisite requirements.
 ```json
 {
   "MATH 1512": { ...requirementObject },